How to Run for Local Office

 Gaining support for your campaign

-There are several strategies to use to gain support for your run for local office.
+There are several strategies to gain support for your run for local office.
 Here are a few:

 • Fundraising